pingel-org/axle/README.md

 pingel.org
 ==========

-Models for a variety of domains, including: linguistics, artificial intelligence, (interactive) data visualization, and Category Theory.
+Models for a variety of domains including: linguistics, artificial intelligence, (interactive) data visualization, and Category Theory.
 Implemented in Scala.